xp44mm/Notebook/F#/Programming with Objects.md

     new() = UnitVector2D (1.0,0.0)
 ```

-This example shows something else: sometimes it’s convenient for a class to have multiple constructors.
+This example shows something else: sometimes it's convenient for a class to have multiple constructors.
 You do this by adding extra explicit constructors using a member named new.
 These must ultimately construct an instance of the object via the primary constructor.
 The inferred signature for this type contains two constructors:

 ```F#
 type UnitVector2D =